Optimal Transport for $e/\pi^0$ Particle Classification in LArTPC Neutrino Experiments: Data Pre-processing

 However, since showers tend to leave small residual charge deposits at a large distance from their shower start, (see Fig.~\ref{fig:3DElectron}) the OT transport plan may be negatively impacted by the large cost to transport this residual charge deposited far along the shower axis.
 These large distances are not representative of differences between an $e$ and $\pi^0$ topology, and may lead to sub-optimal performance, particularly when relying on the full 3D calorimetric information available from the detector.

 Hence, inspired by event classification for jets at the LHC, we also explore using 2D projections along the principal axis component, which is analogous to the so-called jet images in colliders.
+The primary similarity here is in the construction of a physically relevant axis along which to take the projection such that angular deviations carry physical meaning.
 Figure.~\ref{fig:2D-Transport-Plans} shows a comparison of OT plans for an $e$-$\pi^0$ pair (left) and two electrons (right) performed both in 3D (insets in each figure) as well as within the 2D charge projection (main panel).
 The particularly long distance covered by a small component of the electron in cyan along the vertical axis (inset of Fig.~\ref{fig:2DEE-Transport}) causes a 3D OT distance which is much larger than the 3D OT distance for the corresponding $e$-$\pi^0$ pair (Fig.~\ref{fig:2DPE-Transport}).
 The 2D projected charge mitigates this, leading (in this specific example) to a much smaller computed 2D OT distance for the $e$-$e$ pair compared to the $e$-$\pi^0$ pair.